2023 Best Linguistics & Literature Bachelor's Degree Schools

 While working on their Bachelor's Degree, comparative literature majors at JMU accumulate an average of around $20,887 in student debt.
 This translates to an average monthly loan payment of $327, based on a 10-year repayment plan.

-Read full report on Linguistics & Comparative Literature at Kennesaw State University
+Full Linguistics & Comparative Literature at Kennesaw State University Report

-Virginia Tech ranked #11 on this year’s Best Linguistics & Literature Bachelor’s Degree Schools list.
-Virginia Tech is a very large public school located in the city of Blacksburg.
+Virginia Tech came in at #11 in this year’s edition of the Best Linguistics & Literature Bachelor’s Degree Schools ranking.
+Virginia Tech is a very large public school located in the small city of Blacksburg.

 On average, comparative literature graduates from Virginia Tech take out $23,235 in student loans while working on their Bachelor's Degree.

-University of California - Los Angeles did quite well in this year’s ranking of the best places for linguistics and comparative literature students to get a bachelor’s degree.
-It came in at #12 on the list.
-Located in the city of Los Angeles, UCLA is a public school with a fairly large student population.
+University of California - Los Angeles landed the #12 spot in the 2023 rankings for the best bachelor’s degree linguistics and comparative literature programs.
+Located in the large city of Los Angeles, UCLA is a public school with a fairly large student population.

 On average, comparative literature graduates from UCLA take out $15,839 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $230, based on a 10-year repayment plan.

-Read full report on Linguistics & Comparative Literature at Hamilton College
+Read full report on Linguistics & Comparative Literature at University of California - Los Angeles

 Full Linguistics & Comparative Literature at University of Illinois at Urbana-Champaign Report